msangel/msangel.github.io/_drafts/docker.md

 Pros:
  - Controlled environment, as each VM has own;
  - Resources on demand, as this is simply hypervisor's option, that can be changed even without guests OS restart;
- - Easy backups and restoring, as each VM's files are kept in one place, actually the drive storage often is also emulated.
+ - Easy backups and restoring, as each VM's files are kept in one place.
+The drive storage of VM often is also emulated and persists as regular file;
- - Easy new instances start, just click a button
+ - Easy new instances start, just click a button;
- - Less power consumption, for providers.
+ - Less power consumption, for providers, as allow to host many VM of one physical computer.

 Cons:
- - Low computational performance
+ - Low computational performance, as the calls to system are translat
  - Huge memory usage
  - Problems with hardware (USB, printers, etc.)
  - Complex management

 Also take a look on [presentation](https://docs.google.com/presentation/d/e/2PACX-1vT9OVJT6Etyzd-FJEKitGW5g7t8zzEmPdykV9AoCGZSYoLSuCo1hUxrffhkzwaiwtQ7r3o4VJjp_e57/pub?start=false&loop=false&delayms=3000)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU0NDA4ODA1NSwtMjEyOTUzNDQzLDQ0OD
+eyJoaXN0b3J5IjpbLTExNjM5MTQzNDIsLTIxMjk1MzQ0Myw0ND
-AzMDE3Nyw3Mjk1OTUyMjgsLTkwOTE5ODczOCwtODY5MTM4MTI4
+gwMzAxNzcsNzI5NTk1MjI4LC05MDkxOTg3MzgsLTg2OTEzODEy
-LC0yMTEzNzc5Nzk2LC03OTY2NjgyNDMsMTM3NzIxMDE4NiwtMT
+OCwtMjExMzc3OTc5NiwtNzk2NjY4MjQzLDEzNzcyMTAxODYsLT
-IxMTI4MDU1MywyMTA1NDA5NzU1LDQ5NjgxOTMzNywtMTUxMTgy
+EyMTEyODA1NTMsMjEwNTQwOTc1NSw0OTY4MTkzMzcsLTE1MTE4
-NjkzMyw1OTE2Njc4NTUsNjQ0OTkyNDU1LC0xNTczNjU5Mzg1LD
+MjY5MzMsNTkxNjY3ODU1LDY0NDk5MjQ1NSwtMTU3MzY1OTM4NS
-E0MjE4NjIwODcsNzExMDM0ODUyLC03NDI2ODQ4MTQsMTI0NDIx
+wxNDIxODYyMDg3LDcxMTAzNDg1MiwtNzQyNjg0ODE0LDEyNDQy
-MDcyOV19
+MTA3MjldfQ==
 -->